Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

   continue running.

-- You can skip playing the audio and text instructions if you carry out the corresponding action before the instructor has finished speaking, or - if this is intended for the corresponding step - simply press the key "Spacebar".
+- You can skip playing the audio and text instructions if you carry out the corresponding action before the instructor has finished speaking them, or - if this is intended for the corresponding step - simply press the key "Spacebar".
 Note that the aircraft system status must be set according to the instructions in order to be able to continue with the next step.